szymonnoras/App2/README.md

 - All cards
 http://localhost:8080/cards/getall - listing all cards the app has read from file (if data in file is valid)

-- Names
+- Names:

 http://localhost:8080/cards/name/equals/{value} - listing all cards which have equal "name" value.
 Value is provided as a parameter in {}

 http://localhost:8080/cards/name/contains/{value} - listing all cards which contains "name" value.
 Value is provided as a parameter in {}

-- Surames
+- Surames:

 http://localhost:8080/cards/surname/equals/{value} - listing all cards which have equal "surname" value.
 Value is provided as a parameter in {}

 http://localhost:8080/cards/surname/contains/{value} - listing all cards which contains "surname" value.
 Value is provided as a parameter in {}

-- Phones
+- Phones:

 http://localhost:8080/cards/phone/equals/{value} - listing all cards which have equal "phone" value.
 Value is provided as a parameter in {}

 http://localhost:8080/cards/phone/contains/{value} - listing all cards which contains "phone" value.
 Value is provided as a parameter in {}